sypticus/text-generation-webui-helm/README.md

 ## Build the Docker image.
 You will need a prebuilt docker image for your specific platform before deploying.
 The easiest way is to use one of the prebuilt models here from [Atinoda](https://github.com/Atinoda/text-generation-webui-docker)
-At the moment, this chart is designed to work with the default cpu chart from Atinoda.
+At the moment, this chart is designed to work with the default cpu and nvidia charts from Atinoda's [dockerhub](https://hub.docker.com/r/atinoda/text-generation-webui)

 ## Installing the Chart.